redmine-ui/tribute/README.md

   // If null is used then it will not split the string & search in the whole line
   // default value is /\s+/ means it will split on whitespace when this is not specified
   autocompleteSeparator: /\s+/,

+  // An option to hide the tribute when scrolled
+  // defaults to false, can accept true, or a container to bind the scroll event to.
+  closeOnScroll: false,
 }
 ```